 We all have doors and windows, vents and pipes.
-While sealing the most common entry points (by replacing door sweeps and window seals, for example) can alleviate bugs’ entrance, it’s not foolproof.
+Pest Control Exterminator and Animal Removal Service mentions that while sealing the most common entry points (by replacing door sweeps and window seals, for example) can alleviate bugs’ entrance, it’s not foolproof.
 So what can you do to make your house unattractive to bugs?
 For one, clean up.
 Many insects have a terrific sense of smell, so they are able to find even the smallest of crumbs.
 Put food in sealed containers or in the fridge, and wash off cans and fresh fruits before storing.
 Pet bowls also should be cleaned regularly.

 If after this you’ve still got uninvited guests, we’ve got some easy, practical, and non-toxic solutions for the most common intruders…